-Students have the ability to have an alternate first name and pronouns to appear in Canvas.
+Students can have an alternate first name and pronouns to appear in Canvas.
 Contact Admissions & Records to request a change to your preferred first name and pronoun.
 Your Preferred Name will only be listed in Canvas.
 It does not change your legal name in our records.
 See the Student Information Update form.